aeternity/protocol/channels/OFF-CHAIN.md

 a party without enough time to react to a malicious party trying to unilaterally close a channel.

-Having the ability to include a `push_amount`, which credits funds to the other party, simplifies the common case of wanting to open a channel and pay someone immediately.
-An exchange might want to send you funds via this mechanism, since it requires only one on-chain transaction and has the side effect of also opening a channel.
-If `push_amount > 0` then the initiator should send along a signed update, assigning that amount to the responder, before sending the `funding_created` message.

 A `channel_reserve` ensures that parties have something to lose in the case that they start acting maliciously.
 Enforcement of this rule must be done by the clients, which in practice means they should not sign any updates that end up